Application Period: July 1, 2020-September 1,2020

 - Submit a current MCC Application for Admission.
 Current students DO NOT need to complete a new applicaiton.

-- Review the Practical Nursing information packet and submit a Practical Nursing program application.
+- Review the 2021 PN Admissions Packet and submit a Practical Nursing program application.
 Please use a valid email address that you check often for the application.
 All communication concerning your application and admittance will occur via email.

 - Submit a high school transcript or state-approved equivalent education diploma.